Timing Attack

 And thus:

-If instead the bit value has not been chosen correctly then the variance is:
+If instead the bit value was not correct, the variance is:

 then we’re going to have a